Diploma in Bookkeeping & Payroll

 • Backing up data and GDPR

-Succeeding as a payroll administrator involves more than just delivering pay and deducting taxes – you may have to deal with multiple tasks and duties at any given time.
-An organised, logical approach to your work is essential, and this programme will prepare you to undertake standard, day-to-day, duties of a payroll administrator including:
+Succeeding as a payroll administrator involves more than just delivering pay and deducting taxes, you may have to deal with multiple tasks and duties at any given time.
+An organised, logical approach to your work is essential, and this bookkeeping course will prepare you to undertake the standard day-to-day duties of a payroll administrator including:

 • Tracking and recording employee work hours and annual leave